drone-labs/about/README.md

 any libc conflict, I use the fresh buildroot toolchain built in previous step.
 Programs will be linked against uClibc.
 Building a static version of ardupilot will also work.
 I forked ardupilot (https://github.com/ArduPilot/ardupilot) and created a new branch named drone-labs.
-My first build attempt failed due to three warnings treated as errors.
-These were caused by gcc complaining about source and destination strings length mismatch upon a snprintf() call. giving a little more room to the destination strings did the job.
+My first build attempt failed due to three gcc warnings treated as errors.
+These were caused by gcc complaining about source and destination strings length mismatch upon a snprintf() call.
+Giving a little more room to the destination strings did the job.
 After some investigations about the annoying "RCOutputAioPRU.cpp:SIGBUS error generated" error, I guessed this was caused by some device tree malformation, bypassed by three gpio lines export done into the code (gpio lines 5, 65 and 105 in AP_HAL_Linux/GPIO_BBB.cpp,